Topological pumping of bimerons in spiral magnets: Topological pumping of bimerons

 where $I$ and $J$ run over the soft modes, $\Delta\bar{x}(t)$, $\bar{y}(t)$ and $\phi(t)$.
 The damping matrix $\Gamma_{IJ} = \Gamma_{JI}$, the gyrotropic matrix $G_{IJ} = - G_{JI}$ and the conservative forces $F_I$ acting on $\xi_I$ descend from $R$, ${\bf A}({\bf m}) \cdot \dot{{\bf m}}$ and $H$, respectively.
 In Appendix~A, we derive these terms for a bimeron under the action of a rotating magnetic field.

 For large systems, with size $L_x L_y \gg \lambda/(Q\alpha^2)$, the velocity of the spiral $v_\mathrm{s} = \dot{\phi}/Q$ becomes

 Using the Ansatz \eqref{eq:Ansatz}, we can estimate the dimensionless shape factor $C_{\bar{y}}$: $C_{\bar{y}} = 4\pi\sqrt{2/3}$.
 As the bimeron moves relative to the spiral with a velocity $\Delta\dot{\bar{x}}$, the entire spiral background moves in the opposite direction.
 Since the spiral experiences a damping proportional to the system size, its velocity $v_\mathrm{s} \propto (L_x L_y)^{-1}$ is negligible with respect to the bimeron velocity $\Delta\dot{\bar{x}}$.
+We observe that the magnetic field induces a spiral distortion that propagates along $x$ as ${\bf H}$ rotates.
+The amplitude of this distortion is resonantly enhanced when the rotation frequency $\omega$ coincides with $\omega_\mathrm{res} = \sqrt{10 K_z J_x Q^4}$ \cite{DelSer21}.
+This effect contributes to the spiral velocity with a term independent of the system size, which is present even in the absence of the bimeron.
+However, for $\omega \ll \omega_\mathrm{res}$, the spiral distortion is a hard mode and its contribution is negligible.
 Within this approximation, the other two equations resulting from \eqref{eq:Thiele} take the form